 - Shadowing a lawyer.
 The College has a list over 100 Moravian alumni who are lawyers and ready to offer shadowing opportunities.

 - LSAT Preparation course.
 Contact the Director of the Pre-Law Program, Dr. Heikki Lempa, for different opportunities.

 Moravian University has special early admission agreements with Rutgers Law School and Widener University Delaware Law School.
 We have a 3+3 program with both law schools.
 They are designed for incoming freshmen students to make them eligible to transfer to these law schools after three years at Moravian.
 The acceptance to the 3+3 program does not guarantee admission to the law schools but a set of additional criteria has to be met.
 We also have an Express or Guaranteed Admission Program with Widener for those students who fulfill all the degree requirements at Moravian and then continue at the Law School.
 A set of criteria has to be met to get admitted to the Widener Law School.

 For more information, contact the Director of the Pre-Law Program, Dr. Heikki Lempa at email@example.com.

 Lehigh Valley Law Day

-Every fall semester Moravian College hosts Lehigh Valley Law Day.
-This event is open to the students from LVAIC schools: Cedar Crest College, DeSales University, Lafayette College, Lehigh University, Moravian College and Muhlenberg College.
+Every fall semester Moravian University hosts Lehigh Valley Law Day.
+This event is open to the students from LVAIC schools: Cedar Crest College, DeSales University, Lafayette College, Lehigh University, Moravian University and Muhlenberg College.

 The event has a special Law School Admissions Panel followed by a Law School Fair, which includes over 20 law schools.
 Students can meet with law school admissions representatives seeking students interested in law school.
 Law school representatives meet with students, answer questions, and provide information about their own institutions, law school education, and the application process in general.